ember-learn/guides-source/guides/release/components/defining-a-component.md

 Picking different components to render in response to the data allows you to have different template and behavior for each case.
 The `{{component}}` helper is a powerful tool for improving code modularity.

+## Functional component

+Can be seen as "functional components".
+It does not have a JavaScript object backing it up, so can only refer to named arguments.
+To make one, delete `component.js`.

+## Container component

+Useful when you want a provider-type component, something that does calculations and yields them out as block params.
+To make one, delete `component.hbs`.
+By